 Try Local Scallops

 You can’t visit Digby without sampling some delicious fresh scallops at one of the town’s great restaurants.
-Opt for grilled scallops over the fried variety when possible to get the true taste of this delicious speciality.
+Opt for grilled scallops over the fried variety when possible to get the true taste of this delicious specialty.
 Better yet, visit in August for the Digby Scallop Days Festival, which celebrates scallops and the folks that harvest them.

 Visit Beautiful Digby Pines Golf Resort and Spa